JoshuaWise/vapr-output/README.md

 });
 ```

-The order in which you declare each media type indicates their preference levels, should the client have no preference.
+The order in which you declare each media type indicates their precedence, should the client have no preference.
 When a request is received without an Accept header, the first declared media type will be used.

 ## Options